-The threadfin butterflyfish, Chaetadon auriga is also known as the auriga butterflyfish,threadfin coralfish, cross-stripe butterfly and whip butterflyfish.
-The name comes from the filament that hangs off the back of the dorsal fin in adult fish.
+The Threadfin butterflyfish (Chaetadon Auriga) is also known as the Auriga butterflyfish, Threadfin coralfish, Cross-stripe butterfly and Whip butterflyfish.
+Their common name comes from the filament that hangs off the back of the dorsal fin in adult fish.
+This can be seen in the image above.
 The filament is formed by the fusing of the fifth and sixth filaments of the soft dorsal fin into a thread.
 The thread grows longer as the fish ages.

 They belong to the large subgenus Rabdophorus which some experts believe warrants distinction as a separate genus.
 This sub genus shares a characteristic pattern of two areas of ascending and descending oblique lines.
-The threadfin butterfly fishes in the Red sea lack the eye spot on the rear of the dorsal fin and are sometimes called Chaetodon auriga auriga.
+The Threadfin butterflyfish in the Red sea lack the eye spot on the rear of the dorsal fin and are sometimes called Chaetodon auriga auriga.

 The body is oval and white with dark lines running upwards away from the head and another series of lines running downwards towards the tail creating a chevron pattern.
 The rear of the body and caudal peduncle are yellow.

 There is a dark spot on the rear of the soft dorsal fin and a black bar runs through the eye.
 A series of thin yellow lines runs across the face between the eyes.
 They have a pointed snout with sharp, narrow teeth and grow to between 20-22 cm in length.
 It is impossible to sex them from their looks.
 A fine blue line edges the rear of the dorsal fin and the caudal fin is lined with brown.

 IN THE WILD

 Threadfin butterflyfish are often seen in pairs the wild and as with all butterflyfish are hard to approach closely.
 Although they swim in the open they always have a hole nearby to pop into and are quick to do so.
 If they think you are following them they hide.